 In addition to the services offered by nutrition services, WellSpan offers a variety of other programs and classes related to healthy eating and specific medical conditions and weight loss.

-- The Diabetes Self-Management Program, available in York and Gettysburg, offers group classes, as well as individual appointments for persons living with diabetes and their families to learn about appropriate nutrition and meal planning for blood glucose control.
+- The Diabetes Education Program offers group classes, as well as individual appointments for persons living with diabetes and their families to learn about appropriate nutrition and meal planning for blood glucose control.
 Daytime and evening appointments are available.
 A physician referral is required.
 Many insurance plans cover these services; however, individuals are encouraged to check with their insurance carrier to verify their coverage.
 For more information or to schedule an appointment, call (717) 851-5341 in the York area or (717) 339-2763 in the Gettysburg area.

 Cardiac disease and high cholesterol

-- The Cardiac Rehabilitation Program, available in York and Gettysburg, offers individualized nutrition education for people living with high cholesterol or known or suspected cardiac disease.
+- The Cardiac Rehabilitation Program offers individualized nutrition education for people living with high cholesterol or known or suspected cardiac disease.
 For more information or to schedule an appointment, call (717) 741-8015 in the York area or 717-337-4164 in the Gettysburg area.

 - The Healthy Heart Express is a group nutrition class focusing on nutritional approaches to dealing with high cholesterol and cardiac disease.
 The class is available through the York Cardiac Rehabilitation Program.
 To register for the Healthy Heart Express class, call (717) 741-8280.